ngblaylock/documentation/firebase/hosting.md

 firebase login
 ```

 This will open up a webpage where you select your account and log in.
 Select `Allow` to give Firebase the propper permissions.
 Once authenticated, you can go back to the code editor.
+You may only need to do this once per computer.

 ## Initiate your Project